NicholasBoren/Image-Captioning/README.md

 ## Future Steps
 When we first started this project, there was a lot we envisioned for it but could not accomplish it due to the short timeframe and limited GPU.

-### Stratification
+### Full utilization of GPU
-Implement Stratification of our training data split.
+Run torch.utils.bottleneck to figure out why the GPU isn’t being fully utilized.

 ### Character-Level Model Improvement

 The next steps we would like to look into is fixing our character-level model to actually produce sentence like captions.

 ### Word-Level Model Results Exploration
 We also would like to look into why Epoch 1 of our word-level model seems to be doing better than out Epoch 2, despite Epoch 2 having a lower loss and perplexity.
 Maybe this may mean looking into a better evaluation metric that we explain later in the next paragraph.
+Maybe implementing stratification of our training data split might also help this.

 ### Validation Set and CIDEr Evaluation Metric